istio/istio.io/content/pt-br/docs/tasks/security/webhook/index.md

 {{< boilerplate experimental-feature-warning >}}

-Istio has two webhooks: Galley and the sidecar injector.
+Istio has two webhooks: validation and sidecar injection.
 By default, these webhooks manage their own configurations.
 From a security perspective, this default behavior is not recommended because a compromised webhook could then conduct privilege escalation attacks.